Covariate-adjusted win statistics in randomized clinical trials with ordinal outcomes: Simulation studies

-\section{Simulation Studies}
+\section{Simulation studies}

 To investigate the finite-sample performance of unadjusted, weighting and augmented weighting estimators, we conduct a series of simulation studies under several data generation processes.
-Our overarching goal is to empirically (1) examine the accuracy of the point estimators for WR and WD estimands in the presence of ordinal outcomes; (2) validate the variance estimators of the unadjusted, weighting and augmented weighting methods developed in \eqref{unadjusted_var} or \eqref{var_unadj}, \eqref{var_ipw}, \eqref{var_ow}, \eqref{var_aipw} and \eqref{var_aow}, respectively; (3) explore whether the weighting and augmented weighting estimators can lead to finite-sample efficiency gains compared with the unadjusted estimator with ordinal outcomes, as well as investigate the potential efficiency gain of the augmented weighting method over the weighting method.
+Our overarching goal is to empirically (1) examine the accuracy of the point estimators for WR and WD with ordinal outcomes; (2) validate the variance estimators of the unadjusted, weighting and augmented weighting methods developed in \eqref{unadjusted_var} or \eqref{var_unadj}, (A.8), (A.9) in Web Appendix C, (A.13) and (A.14) in Web Appendix D, respectively; (3) explore whether the weighting and augmented weighting estimators can lead to finite-sample efficiency gains compared with the unadjusted estimator.
 Through these simulation studies, we also seek to confirm the model robustness property of augmented weighting estimators under a mis-specified working ordinal outcome model.
-The simulations are structured to capture the nuances of treatment effect estimation in scenarios that closely resemble characteristics of general clinical trial designs.